Evans v United Kingdom: High Court

 Lawyers for the two women submitted to the High Court of Justice in September 2002 that, as treatment was already under way, the men should not have the right to stop it.
 The women used the analogy that if they got pregnant naturally and the embryos were in their bodies, then their partners would have no say at all.
 In September 2002, Elizabeth Butler-Sloss, Baroness Butler-Sloss the president of the High Court's Family Division, said that a full hearing would be scheduled for the New Year, later confirmed as 30 June 2003.

 On 1 October 2003 Mr Justice Wall said that in ruling against the women, although he had sympathy for the women's situation, he could not overrule the law as it stood.
 He said it was up to Parliament, rather than the High Court, to decide whether the law in this area needed to be changed.
 The High Court ruled the embryos of both women should be destroyed, but that would not happen until the conclusion of the appeals process.
 The women could appeal to the Court of Appeal or on to the European Courts.
 The main secondary outcome of the ruling was that the judge ruled that fertility clinics would now have to counsel couples having IVF to consider carefully what would happen to any embryos that were created if they split up.

 James Grigg, solicitor for Howard Johnston, said: "Mr Johnston firmly believes that this outcome could be the only one, given the circumstances.
 With the conclusion of his relationship with Ms Evans, he would not now elect to start a family with her.
 If a child had been born, Mr Johnston would have legal, financial, emotional and moral responsibility for it.
 Mr Johnston hopes that Ms Evans wish to start a family can be satisfied in some other way, perhaps using donor eggs."
 After offering to donate the embryos to infertile couples, on 24 October 2003 Mrs Hadley told the BBC Midlands Today regional news program that she was giving up her fight in light of the unlikely scenario that her ex-husband would provide consent to her using the embryos, and the withdrawal of legal aid.

 House of Lords

 On 29 November 2004 three Law Lords dismissed Evans's application for leave to the House of Lords on the grounds that the petition "did not raise an arguable point of law of general public importance which ought to be considered by the House at this time, bearing in mind that the cause has already been the subject of judicial determination".
-Ms Evans still had the right to appeal to the European Court of Human Rights (ECHR) in Strasbourg.
+Ms Evans still had the right to file a complaint to the European Court of Human Rights (ECHR) in Strasbourg.